hittimes/broadcast/README.md

-Unlike **BROADcast**, which provides a fix for UDP protocol, **ForceBindIP** provides a similar fix for TCP protocol and forces an application to listen on a particular network interface instead of the one it automatically chooses (which is often no the one you want).
+Unlike **BROADcast**, which provides a fix for UDP protocol, **ForceBindIP** provides a similar fix for TCP protocol and forces an application to listen on a particular network interface instead of the one it automatically chooses (which is often not the one that you want).

 ## Building